-1.5 Watershed Goals and Vision Statement
+1.5 Shared Vision Statement

-As discussed in Section 1.2, the purpose of this WAS/Plan is to support the recovery of Atlantic salmon by restoring the Meduxnekeag River, riparian habitat, and watershed.
+As discussed in Section 1.2, the purpose of this WAS/Plan is to support the recovery of Atlantic salmon by identifying potential restoration measures for the Meduxnekeag River, riparian habitat, and watershed.
 The need for the recovery of Atlantic salmon is to support HBMI's cultural practices and ensure that the species is available for future generations of U.S. citizens to enjoy.
-The goals of this WAS/Plan are intended to align with HBMI's restoration goals for the Meduxnekeag River Watershed, as well as with the USACE-specific guidance identified in Section 1.4.
-The WAS/Plan goals include the following:
+The goals of this WAS/Plan are intended to align with HBMI's restoration goals for the Meduxnekeag River Subbasin, as well as with the USACE-specific guidance identified in Section 1.4.
+The WAS/Plan goals are specific to Atlantic salmon, but many of the measures required to achieve the goals will benefit other diadromous fish species.
+The goals include the following: